Frequently Asked Questions

 6. What is Ontario Health at Home and what do they do?

-7. How long will it take me to get into a nursing home?
+7. How long will it take me to get into a long-term care home?

-Currently, there is no estimate of time of acceptance into a nursing home.
+Currently, there is no estimate of time of acceptance into a long-term care home.
 You can see on the ministry website the number of people waiting, but that's it.
 GALA is trying to provide more transparency on these waitlists to provide people with a better idea of wait times.